edithdaria/Code-Refactoring/README.md

 		  THEN I find that the elements follow a logical structure independent of styling and positioning

 Answer:
+- grouped the properties by containers.
+- merged the h1, h2, h3 properties
 _____________________________________________________________________________________________________

 Question: WHEN I view the image elements